matlab-discord/Matlab-Discord-Bot/README.md

 BOT_TOKEN=<your token here>
 NEWS_CHANNEL_ID=<channel ID for newest MathWorks blog posts and videos>
 DM_INTRO=<Send intro message to new users?
 If yes, set TRUE or 1.>
+OWNER_ID=<Discord ID for the owner of the bot, for debugging purposes>
 ```

 Start the bot: